 Wash all fruits well to remove dirt and chemicals.

 Remove seeds, pits, and stems.
-These parts can be hard to digest or even toxic.
+These parts can be hard for a cat to digest or even toxic.

 Peel fruits with tough skins like mangoes or melons.
 Soft skinned fruits like berries are usually fine whole.